[ecwd id=”80542″]

 Dear Parents and Guardians,

-Welcome to Chandler Park Academy School District for the 2022-23 school year.
+Welcome to Chandler Park Academy School District for the 2024-25 school year.
 The Chandler Park Academy staff and I are thankful and honored that you have chosen our school family to educate your child.

 My name is Mr. Ken Williams and I am the District Director of Culture and Community Engagement.
-I have been a part of the CPA family for over 16 years.
+I have been a part of the CPA family for over 20 years.
 I have served as a teacher, dean of students, assistant principal and most recently, CPA Middle School principal.
-In my new role, I will be working as a liaison with parents, administration and the community to develop programs and opportunities for the CPA family.
+In my role, I will be working as a liaison with parents, administration and the community to develop programs and opportunities for the CPA family.
 Also, I will be the coordinator of our District-wide Parent Teacher Organization (PTO), which we socially call our Parents as Partners Network (PPN).

 If you ever have any suggestions, issues, questions, comments or concerns and need my assistance in any way, please don’t hesitate to reach out to me via email at williamsk@chandlerparkacademy.net